veillette/physics-book/contents/ch9TheSecondConditionForEquilibrium.md

 <div class="title">
 She Saw Torques On A Seesaw
 </div>
-The two children shown in [Figure](#fig3) are balanced on a seesaw of negligible mass.
+The two children shown in [Figure 3](#fig3) are balanced on a seesaw of negligible mass.
 (This assumption is made to keep the example simple—more involved examples will follow.)
 The first child has a mass of 26.0 kg and sits 1.60 m from the pivot.
 (a) If the second child has a mass of 32.0 kg, how far is she from the pivot?